 River Valley and Green Spaces: Edmonton boasts the largest urban parkland in North America, the North Saskatchewan River Valley.
 This expansive green space offers endless opportunities for outdoor recreation, including hiking, biking, picnicking, and cross-country skiing.
 The river valley provides a natural oasis within the city, promoting a healthy and active lifestyle.

 Strong Educational Institutions: Edmonton is home to reputable post-secondary institutions, including the University of Alberta, NAIT (Northern Alberta Institute of Technology), and MacEwan University.
-These institutions attract students from around the world and contribute to the city's intellectual and cultural vitality.
+These institutions attract students from around the world and contribute to its intellectual and cultural vitality.

 A Welcoming and Community-Oriented City: Edmontonians are known for their friendly and welcoming nature.
 The city has a strong sense of community, with numerous neighborhood events and initiatives that bring people together.
 This sense of belonging makes it easy for newcomers to feel at home.